ozanMSFT/pytorch-wiki/Writing-memory-format-aware-operators.md

 // ...
 ```

-Or you can do hard exit with unsupported memory format message.
+Or you can do hard exit with unsupported memory format message (this is least preferred way, and we consider such operators incomplete).

 ```cpp
 // ...